 Raw desserts normally have a lot of components, but they are easy to get together and require a lot less messing around than normal baking (its not going to sink, burn, crumble, split……etc), it just sits there on the plate looking sexy.
 I’ve never used pumpkin seeds in a base before and I think they taste even better than nuts.
 Less fat, more flavour.
 Seed bases are a winner.
 The filling is rich and bright green (the spinach doing its thing) and you won’t believe that cream cheese wasn’t added.
 It’s so smooth and creamy.

-In the future, we’ll all be eating these!
+In the bright, green future, we’ll all be eating these!

 The Bits – 6 little cheesecakes or one large one

 Using a food processor, pulse the pumpkin seeds, dates, vanilla, tahini and salt together until they start to clump into a ball.
-Place in the fridge for an hour to cool.
+Place in the fridge for an hour to firm up.

-Get all of your filling ingredients in your food processor (give it a rinse beforehand) and blitz up until nice and smooth.
-Place you cake/ cookie cutter over your bases and spoon in two tablespoons of mix, using the spoon, even out the mix and make sure it meets the edges (giving you a nice looking, clean edge).
-Pull off the cutter, slowly but with purpose, your cheesecake should look splendid.
+Get all of your filling ingredients in your food processor/ blender and blitz up until nice and smooth.
+Place you cake/ cookie cutter over your bases and spoon in a good layer of mix, using the spoon, even out the mix and make sure it meets the edges (giving you a nice looking, clean edge).
+Gently pull off the cutter, your cheesecake should look splendid.
 If not, be more careful with the next one!
 Repeat until your mix runs out.

 As I mentioned, the base can be rolled up into little balls and snacked on at a later date, so no waste here.

 Please feel free to play with sizes and shapes.
-We used this cutter as it makes for a decent dessert size.
-The original recipe was more of a cupcake.
+We used this cutter as it makes for a decent dessert size and was handy.
+The original recipe was more of a cupcake size.

 They don’t last long, for many reasons, the avocado doesn’t help (so creamy!)
 Serve them immediately with thin slices of lime, bits of coconut or as we did, a sprinkle of coconut flakes and a few pumpkin seeds.